Chicago Tribune: 21st century

 Ann Marie Lipinski was the paper's editor from February 2001 until stepping down on July 17, 2008.
 Gerould W. Kern was named the paper's editor in July 2008.
 In early August 2008, managing editor for news Hanke Gratteau resigned, and several weeks later, managing editor for features James Warren resigned as well.
 Both were replaced by Jane Hirt, who previously had been the editor of the Tribunes RedEye tabloid.

-In June 2000, Times Mirror merged with Tribune Company making The Baltimore Sun and its community papers Baltimore Sun Media Group / Patuxent Publishing a subsidiary of Tribune.
+In June 2000, Times Mirror merged with Tribune Company, making The Baltimore Sun and its community papers Baltimore Sun Media Group/Patuxent Publishing a subsidiary of Tribune.

 In July 2000, Tribune outdoors columnist John Husar, who had written about his need for a new liver transplant, died at age 63, just over a week after receiving part of a new liver from a live donor.

 Tribune's Baltimore Community papers include Arbutus Times, Baltimore Messenger, Catonsville Times, Columbia Flier, Howard County Times, The Jeffersonian, Laurel Leader, Lifetimes, North County News, Northeast Booster, Northeast Reporter, Owings Mills Times, and Towson Times.

 The Howard County Times was named 2010 Newspaper of the Year by the Suburban Newspaper Association.

 The Towson Times expands coverage beyond the Towson area and includes Baltimore County government and politics.

 The Tribune won five Pulitzer prizes in the first decade of the 21st century.
-Salopek won his second Pulitzer for the Tribune in 2001 for international reporting, and that same year an explanatory reporting team—lead writers of which were Louise Kiernan, Jon Hilkevitch, Laurie Cohen, Robert Manor, Andrew Martin, John Schmeltzer, Alex Rodriguez and Andrew Zajac—won the honor for a profile of the chaotic U.S. air traffic system.
-In 2003, editorial writer Cornelia Grumman snagged the award for editorial writing.
+Salopek won his second Pulitzer for the Tribune in 2001 for international reporting, and that same year the Tribune's explanatory reporting team won the honor for a profile of the chaotic U.S. air traffic system.
+In 2003, editorial writer Cornelia Grumman won the award for editorial writing.
 In 2005, Julia Keller won a Pulitzer for feature reporting on a tornado that struck Utica, Illinois.
-And, in 2008, an investigative reporting team including Patricia Callahan, Maurice Possley, Sam Roe, Ted Gregory, Michael Oneal, Evan Osnos and photojournalist Scott Strazzante won the Pulitzer for its series about faulty government regulation of defective toys, cribs and car seats.
+In 2008, the Tribunes investigative reporting team won the Pulitzer for its series about faulty government regulation of defective toys, cribs, and car seats.

 In late 2001, sports columnist Michael Holley announced he was leaving the Tribune after just two months because he was homesick.
-He ultimately returned to The Boston Globe, where he had been working immediately before the Tribune had hired him.
+He returned to The Boston Globe, where he had been working before joining the Tribune.